 This is the “cradle of Portugal,” the Green north — home of vine verde and caldo verde.
 The northwest of Portugal, called the Minho takes its name from the river that divides Portugal from Spain.
 Galicia is across the waters, and there are islands, fortresses, and river beaches.
 The Minho River is Portugal’s first frontier — and the baroque hill towns, green wines, and delicious sausages are unique.
-Here you will find Portugal’s one National Park,Peneda-Gerês National Park, wonderful grain houses call Espigueiros, and the freshest trout you have ever tastes, all set amid manor homes and wineries.
+Here you will find Portugal’s one National Park,Peneda-Gerês National Park, wonderful grain houses called Espigueiros, and the freshest trout you have ever tasted, all set amid manor homes and wineries.

 This is where Portugal takes its name.
-Porto on one side Gaia on the other give us “Portu-gal.”
+Porto on one side Gaia on the other gives us “Portu-gal.”
 And beyond being the home of Port wine, it is easily the one of the world’s most beautiful rivers.
 The Douro province take its name from this breathtaking river.
 The steep and terrace walls of the river valley can be pore by bike, foot, car, train and boat — all of which is one anyone’s must do bucket list.

 Born in the Estrela Mountains, it flows to the sea at Figueira da Foz.
 The Mondego is the longest river that only flows in Portugal.
 And it formed one of the first frontiers of the nation back in the 12th century, as a backstop in the Reconquest.
 Portugal’s first kings fortified the lines of the Mondego with castles that still stand today.
-And, this is the most sung of river in Portugal, thanks to Coimbra - the university Scotty that rises above it.
+And, this is the most sung-of-river in Portugal, thanks to Coimbra - the university Scotty that rises above it.
 Here the student’s have their own unique form of Fado, and often sing of the river that mirror this beautiful city,

-Framed by Troia and Setúbal, the Sado Estuary is like small sea.
+Framed by Troia and Setúbal, the Sado Estuary is like a small sea.
 Dolphins play, and rare birds nest.
 The sweet towns around it offer great wines and cheeses — not to mention beaches, natural preserves and hiking.

 This long river flows between Spain and Portugal to the Atlantic at Vila Real de Santo Antonio.
-The boarder lands are a fascinating mix of castle towns, farming communities, and really good food, wine and olive oils.
-There is a unique culture here in the area called the Raia - one of the oldest stretches of river boarders in Europe - often overlooked by visitors- but rich in traditions of music, pottery and a way of life found nowhere else.
+The borderlands are a fascinating mix of castle towns, farming communities, and really good food, wine and olive oils.
+There is a unique culture here in the area called the Raia - one of the oldest stretches of river borders in Europe - often overlooked by visitors- but rich in traditions of music, pottery and a way of life found nowhere else.
 Oh, and the cured ham is sensational!